burn-research/reduced-order-modelling/post-processing/README.md

 B = rotatefactors(A, 'Method', 'varimax')
 ```

+#### Factor weight trimming

+In order to further aid the interpretation of factors, small weights on factors can be set to zero.
+Use the function `trim_factor_weight()` to set the weights below a `threshold` to zero, or the function `trim_factor_weight_iteratively()`, which trims weights iteratively and re-normalizes the factor after each trim.
+This function thus will never return a zero vector, which might happen with `trim_factor_weight` if you use too high threshold.

+**Use `trim_factor_weight_iteratively` when your threshold is of the order of the highest element of a vector.**

+#### Orthogonalize factors

+To orthogonalize factors, use the function `orthogonalize_factors()` which performs the Gram-Schmidt orthogonalization.

 #### Procrustes analysis

 The Procrustes analysis can be used to compare two low-dimensional manifolds (e.g. coming from two ROM techniques).
 The analysis can be performed using the built-in Matlab function [`procrustes()`](https://nl.mathworks.com/help/stats/procrustes.html):